Lancashire wedding venues and wedding photography.

 Ellenroad Engine House§ (one of our fave places to visit) A really great volunteer run industrial heritage site, have your wedding breakfast admist the steam engines.
 Barlow Institute§, grab your bunting and DIY imagination to decorate this village hall style venue.
 Carnforth station§, step back in time into The Refreshment Rooms, as featured in the film a brief encounter or the equally historic heritage centre.
 East Lancs Railway§, a quirky venue for a railway themed wedding, eat on board one of their historic dining cars whilst being pulled by any number of engines.
 Ashton Memorial, a folly of epic proportions amidst the greenery of Williamson Park in the heart of Lancaster – take a sneak at our blog from Ashton Memorial and Leighton Hall.
 Wolfen Mill, great for smaller weddings with accommodation for everybody to enjoy a weekend with family and friends.
 The Platform – Morecambe§, a converted Edwardian train station with views over Morecambe bay, here you’ll get both the sea and a piece of history.
 An industrial mill, doesn’t get too much more Lancashire than that you may be able to hire this place Atlas Studios in Bolton, it’d require imagination and a lot of DIY but as a backdrop for your day this place would be a stunning reception space….How about a brewery in an old textile mill?
 If this tickles your fancy then check out Holmes Mill, think urban industrial…an old Victorian mill transformed and run by the James’ Places group, so they know a thing or two about weddings – we can’t wait to shoot here….

 Gibbon Bridge*, nestled in to the lush green landscape of the Forest of Bowland, escape to the country for your big day!
 The Villa Wrea Green, a cosy pub feel, oak beamed hall and modern marquee all combined in one location.
 Mitton Hall, one of Clitheroes many wedding gems, light bright wedding breakfast room coupled with dark rich moody historic central hall – gorgeous New Years Eve wedding here.
 Eaves Hall*, whatever the weather this is a fantastic wedding venue, again close to Clitheroe, great staff and a fantastic atmosphere.
 Bartle Hall Hotel*, close to Preston this Lancashire venue has a homely feel, with a modern evening reception area and a fab bath in the bridal suite!
 Stanley House, boutique styled hotel, with the added bonus of a spa too, just outside Blackburn.
 Ashfield House Hotel, newly refurbished Wigan hotel with a new lease of life, great décor and views out to the gardens.
-Midland Hotel – Morecambe art deco style – a seaside wedding, with more than a touch of art deco class and style :)
+Midland Hotel – Morecambe art deco style – a seaside wedding, with more than a touch of art deco class and style :) Can’t decided between Lancashire and Yorkshire this country house hotel is right on the boundary Hipping Hall, is perfect for an intimate wedding (up to 40/80 daytime/evening guests) in a stunning countryside setting.

 A relaxed Pub/restaurant wedding day: